CA Number on Trucks

 What Are Motor Carrier Permits?

-Having a valid Motor Carrier Permit is essential to legally transporting goods or passengers within California, so it’s important that motor carriers keep up-to-date on renewals whenever necessary.
+A valid Motor Carrier Permit is essential to legally transporting goods or passengers within California, so motor carriers must keep updated on renewals whenever necessary.
 The Motor Carrier Permit Branch provides all information needed regarding permit renewal processes and requirements.
 Ensuring that you have an up-to-date Motor Carrier Permit is one way to maintain compliance with state laws and regulations.
-Visit DOT Authority Package, Tips to prepare for 2022 DOT Week filings in minutes.
-How to get Oregon Trip And Fuel Permit?
+Visit the DOT Authority Package, which contains tips to prepare for 2022 DOT Week filings in minutes.
+How do you get an Oregon Trip And Fuel Permit?

 Who Must Have This Permit?